roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/main-form-presentations.md

 ---
 # How model-driven app main forms appear on different devices

-The main form is used by all model-driven app clients.
-This form provides a consistent user experience whether someone is using a web browser,  Dynamics 365 for phones, Dynamics 365 for tablets, or Dynamics 365 for Outlook.
+The main form is used by all devices used to deliver model-driven apps.
+This form provides an interpretation of the main form that is best suited to the device being used, whether someone is using a web browser,  Dynamics 365 for phones, Dynamics 365 for tablets, or Dynamics 365 for Outlook.

+It is important to understand that by building a main form for a table we are effectively building a form for the table that can be used irrespective of the device and that as this forms a part of the table it travels with the table as part of any solution.

 <a name="BKMK_MainFormPresentations"></a>

 ## Main forms
  Any main forms that exist for a table may be displayed differently depending on the factors in the following table below.
 When you design a main form, consider how it works in each different presentation.

 |Presentation|Description|